MatthiasUckert/Introduction/README.md

 # Part 3a: Accompanying R Package - Count Terms in a Corpus

-This is the package we use for counting the occurrences of of our term list in our annual report corpus.
+This is the package we use for counting the occurrences of our term list in our annual report corpus.

 The package can be found here: